 Checking the removed shock absorber

-Set the shock absorber to the vertical position
+Install the shock absorber in a vertical position

-Check the condition of the shock absorber by moving the piston by the rod along the entire stroke.
+Check the condition of the shock absorber by moving the piston by the rod along the entire stroke length.

-If jamming or lack of resistance is found throughout the piston stroke, and obvious traces of fluid leakage through the stuffing box are visible, replace the shock absorber.
+If jamming or lack of resistance is detected throughout the entire piston stroke, and obvious traces of fluid leakage through the oil seal are visible, replace the shock absorber.

 - Cause of malfunction